Designing Great Team Goals: Benefits, Key Steps, and Examples

 Agree on standards for work quality as well.
 Draft criteria for success, specifying any improvements needed.
 Discuss potential barriers to achieving each goal and how to overcome them.
 By putting your minds together, you’ll come up with more creative solutions to challenges.

 Regularly review and adjust goals as circumstances change.
 In today’s agile business world, goals need to be adaptable.
+This applies to team goals, but also manager goals and individual goals.
 If conditions shift, or you meet a current goal, you must be ready to dive in and set new ones.

-How to Set Team Goals, Step by Step
+How to Set Team Goals in 6 Steps

 Inclusive group of colleagues meeting to discuss team goals